Ancestors of William Edward Hulse Morton

 She was also known as May Hulse.[260]
 She and Henry M. Holtorf lived in Mar 1887 at Orangeville, Dufferin Co., Ontario, Canada; for a time after their marriage, where Henry was a merchant.[225]
 She and Henry M. Holtorf lived in 1890 at 113 York, Toronto, York Co., Ontario, Canada; where Henry was a boarder and travelling salesman.[227],[228] She and Henry M. Holtorf appeared on the census of 1891 at Toronto, York Co., Ontario, Canada; where Henry (27) was a clerk of dry goods, Mary (23), Alice (4) and Irene (2) were present, Church of England.[229]
 She and Henry M. Holtorf lived between 1891 and 1892 at 10 Kensington Ave, Toronto, York Co., Ontario, Canada; where Harry was a salseman at W A Thompson in 1891, and a clerk at Army & Navy Clothing store in 1892.[230],[231] She and Henry M. Holtorf lived in 1893 at 8 Kensington, Toronto, York Co., Ontario, Canada; while Henry worked as a salesman with Army & Navy.[233]
 She and Henry M. Holtorf lived in 1894 at 358 Adelaide ave, Toronto, York Co., Ontario, Canada.[234]
 While Mary Jane Hulse was visiting Chicago, Henry Holtorf boarded in several different hotels, apparently committing suicide at one on 25 Nov 1895.[261]
 She and Henry M. Holtorf lived in 1895 at 124 York, Toronto, York Co., Ontario, Canada.[239],[240] She appeared on the census of 1901 at lots 5 & 6 Holland N.D., Bradford, Simcoe Co., Ontario, Canada; where Mary Jane Haltorf [sic] (33) was widowed, Alice (13), Irene (14) were present, living with Mary Jane's parents Henry (61), who ran a 35-room hotel, also 5 town lots and 200 acres of farm land, and Alice (57), also Henry (26) drover, and Barkley (4).
 Four domestic servants were recorded.[262]
 She and Alfred E. B. Burton Stoddart appeared on the census of 1911 at Barrie Street, Bradford, Simcoe Co., Ontario, Canada; where Burton (41) a farmer, Mary J. (44), Hulse (9), and Baldwin ((7) were present, plus three English servants: Henry Clifford (56), Noel Lowry (21), and Margaret Renolds (16).[263]

-Children of Francis4 Morton (Sr.) and Elizabeth Ann Barrett (see #49) were as follows:
+Children of Francis4 Morton and Elizabeth Ann Barrett (see #49) were as follows:

+He was admitted to King's Inns, thus beginning his legal career, having been educated in Tinahely in Sep 1837 at Dublin, Ireland.[288]
 Between 1851 and 1853, James Morton lived at Greenhall, Tinahely, Co.
-Wicklow, Ireland.[277],[278] James gave expert testimony before a Commission of Inquiry of the Landlord and Tenant Act of 1870.
-As an example of unfair practices against tennants improving the value of rental properties, he described his great-grandfather's efforts, and the exploits of his descendants.[279]
+Wicklow, Ireland.[289],[290] He lived in 1875 at Belfast, Co.
+Antrim, Ulster, Ireland; an attorney or solicitor.[291]
+James gave expert testimony before a Commission of Inquiry of the Landlord and Tenant Act of 1870.
+As an example of unfair practices against tennants improving the value of rental properties, he described his great-grandfather's efforts, and the exploits of his descendants.[292]
 Brother George's will provided $1000 each for James' daughters, but did not name who or how many there were.
-The will, published in 1895, stated that James then lived in Belfast, Ireland.[280]
+The will, published in 1895, stated that James then lived in Belfast, Ireland.[293]

 He emigrated in 1848 to Holland Landing, York Co., Canada West (Ontario), British North America (Canada).[300]
 Upon arriving in Holland Landing, George took up the practice of the retiring Dr. Ardagh.[301]
 He and Cornelia Rosabella Laughton lived in 1856 at Bradford, Simcoe Co., Canada West (Ontario), British North America (Canada).[302]
 During his time in Bradford, George occupied the positions of reeve of Bradford, trustee of the High School, member of the Simcoe County Council and county coroner.
 He was a member of the Conservative party, was a staunch Orangeman and master of the Bradford and Holland Landing Orange Lodges.[301]
 In 1860, George purchased lot 109 in the 1st Concession East, township of East Gwillimbury, from Frederick Robinson, son of the famous settler Peter Robinson.
 Lot 110, immediately north, belonged to George's father-in-law William Laughton.
 On Laughton's death in 1863, it was transferred to George's sister-in-law Arabella, then to his wife Cornelia by 1868.
 The combined lands were named Woodmount after George's father's farm at Tomnafinnoge, near Tinahely, Co.
 Wicklow.
 At Woodmount, George trained his winning race horses.[303],[301] He and Cornelia Rosabella Laughton appeared on the census of 1861 at Bradford, Simcoe Co., Canada West (Ontario), British North America (Canada); where they lived in a 1½-story brick house, had one servant, and several farm animals, including 4 horses and 4 carriages on 1 acre of land.
 Supposed daughter Henrietta (8) was present.[304]
 George's horse Brunette won the 1864 Queen's Plate Stakes in Guelph, Canada West.[305]
 George advertised in the local paper: "Drs.
 Morton & McCarthy, Physicians, Surgeons & Accouchers, Bradford, C.W; Geo.
 D. Morton, M.D. ¦ J.L.G.
 McCarthy, M.D."[306]
 He and Cornelia Rosabella Laughton appeared on the census of 1871 at Bradford, Simcoe Co., Ontario, Canada; but Henrietta was no longer present.[307]
 He and Cornelia Rosabella Laughton appeared on the census of 1881 at Bradford, Simcoe Co., Ontario, Canada; where nephew Ernest (10) was also present.
 Aunt Nancy later remarked that Ernest was adopted by his Uncle George.[308],[309] In 1881, George retired from practice and he and Cornie moved to Church Street in Toronto.
 George sold half of Woodmount farm to Silas Wright.
 The other half he retained for his brother Francis who had just immigrated to Canada with his family the year before.[118],[301] George was recorded as the director of the Standard Bank in Bradford in 1891.[310]
 He and Cornelia Rosabella Laughton appeared on the census of 1891 at 563 Church St., Toronto, York Co., Ontario, Canada; where George (69, a physician), Cornelia (58), William (28, nephew), Ernest (19, nephew) and two domestics were present.[311]
 In March 1895, George's will was published.
 His estate totalled nearly $89,000, and was distributed widely among his family.
 The consideration given to the distributions reveals George's assessment of his inheritors.
 Women and children received cash: $1000 for the sisters and nieces and $2000 for the younger nephews.
 Nephews over age 20 received gifts one might assume were appropriate to their abilities or needs.
 Reginald the doctor received medical books and tools.
 William E.D.B. the farmer (Francis"s son) received 320 acres of farm land.
 Both Anglican Churches in Bradford and Holland Landing received $200.
 A plaque in Christ Church is in his name.
 A few items do stand out: the daughters of brother James in Ireland obtained $1000 each, but the daughters of William in Canada got nothing.
 Brother Edward received the remainder of George"s estate, including several properties, but brother Francis got nothing (the land he lived on, Woodmount Farm, went to his son, William E.D.B.).
 Nephew Edward was given $2000 cash while George was given $1000 cash and $1000 stock in a plough company.
 George"s will is specific and calculated.
 It"s the only way we might understand how he saw his family: who he liked, trusted and approved of, and from whom he expected little gratitude or promise.[293]